 - Workshop: There is a compulsory attendance requirement in this course. - Students must attend 5 out of 6 (80%) workshops and complete the required assessment items to pass the course.

 Course Assessment Requirements:

-Three, three hour workshops for the term if the course is delivered in a semester term.
-When the course is offered for a summer term the contact hours will be 9 hours of workshops for the full term.
+When the course is offered over summer or winter term, the contact hours will be 18 hours of workshops for the full term delivered face to face.

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.